fuzzthink/p3-behavior-cloning/README.md

 To train a computer to drive itself, images from a camera attached to the car and its corresponding steering and other outputs can be feed to a convolutional neural network to learn its own outputs when it encounters similar data.
-This technique is called behavorial cloning.
+This technique is called behavioral cloning.

 The goals / steps of this [project](https://github.com/udacity/CarND-Behavioral-Cloning-P3) are the following: